 - Role-Based Access Control (RBAC): This is one of the most common models used in CIAM, where customers are assigned roles (e.g., “Admin”, “User”, “Guest”), and access to resources is granted based on the assigned role.

-- Relationship Based Access Control (ReBAC): A model that can be used to restrict access based on the particular relationships established between one or more users and/or other entities.
+- Relationship-Based Access Control (ReBAC): A model that can be used to restrict access based on the particular relationships established between one or more users and/or other entities.

 - Attribute-Based Access Control (ABAC): Where access is determined by the attributes of the user (e.g., location, subscription status, device type) rather than predefined roles or relationships.